blazux/LLM-Lab/README.md

  - Reference Model : use the base model as much as possible
  - Batch / Mini batch / learning rate / etc ...
- - Beta parameter : contrast temperature
+ - Beta parameter : preference strength

-### Model testing :
+## Model testing :

 Talk to your trained model and enjoy !